Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

-The dynamic difference-in-differences results shown in Figure~\ref{fig:mean_similarity} demonstrate that access to the AI tool caused petitions to be more similar to one another than if they had been written without access to the AI tool.
-In weeks after week 25 (shown in blue), following the introduction of AI, AI access had a consistent effect on petition homogeneity, increasing mean pairwise similarity by about 0.05~units (on a scale of~-1 to~1) for each period.
-We also conducted a static difference-in-difference estimation (shown in the SI Appendix), finding that overall, the post-AI period had a~0.055 (95\% CI = [0.051,~0.059]) increase in pairwise similarity, which is a 9\% increase from the average pre-AI weekly mean similarity value of 0.583.
+The dynamic difference-in-differences results shown in Figure 2 demonstrate that access to the AI tool caused petitions to be more similar to one another than if they had been written without access to the AI tool.
+In weeks after week 26 (shown in blue), following the introduction of AI, AI access had a consistent effect on petition homogeneity, increasing mean pairwise similarity by about 0.05~units (on a scale of~-1 to~1) for treated units in each period.
+We also conducted a static difference-in-differences estimation (shown in the SI Appendix Table 14), finding that overall, the post-AI period had a~0.056 (95\% CI = [0.049,~0.063], t(17) = 17.83, p $<$ 0.001) increase in pairwise similarity, which is a 23\% increase from the average pre-AI weekly mean similarity value of 0.240.